MZohaib364/MZohaib364/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
     <p>I'm Muhammad Zohaib, an aspiring AI Engineer and a BS Artificial Intelligence student.
-I'm passionate about advancing my skills in NLP, machine learning, and data science.
+I'm NLP, ML, and Data Science practicioner.
+Currently, I am exploring Gen AI.
 My journey includes hands-on experiences in developing AI models, creating software solutions, and contributing to research.
 As a quick learner, I constantly seek new challenges that allow me to grow and innovate in the field of AI.</p>
 </div>

 <h2 align="center" class="section-heading">💻 Programming Languages</h2>